The University of Denver Puksta Scholars Program is a four-year, developmental civic engagement program with an intentionally diverse community.

 The Puksta Scholars Program allows Colorado students with financial need to pursue a college education and develop a civic identity and commitment.
 The Puksta Scholarship is awarded annually to three incoming first-year students who are Colorado residents (defined as having graduated a Colorado high school).

 The annual scholarship of $6,000 is renewable for four years.
-In addition, each Puksta Scholar have access to grants for trainings, conferences, public projects and paid summer internships.
+In addition, each Puksta Scholar has access to grants for trainings, conferences, public projects and paid summer internships.

 For more information on what it is like to be in the Puksta Scholars Program, read our Puksta Profiles.